tapilab/is-xhuang1994/README.md

 ## Data

-The data I'm using are extracted from honeypot dataset.
+The data I'm using are extracted from honeypot dataset[1].

 For each user, I have these data fed to classifier:
 [# followings, # followers, # tweets, length of description in user profile, standard deviation of # follwings, standard deviation of differences of # follwings (the change rate of # followings), lag1 autocorrelation of # follwings (the change rate of # followings), # tweets posted on each weekday, ratio of tweets posted on each weekday, ratio of urls in tweets, ratio of unique urls in tweets, ratio of @'s in tweets, ratio of unique @'s in tweets, ratio of hashtags in tweets, ratio of unique hashtags in tweets]